gkhmara/animal_shelter_api/README.md

 * Type the command *postgres* to start server
 * Create a new tab in the terminal or console and type the command *rails s*
 * Open a web browser and navigate to *localhost:3000*
-* Click the *Sign up!* button
-* Create a user account<br>- Non-admin users are restricted to only adding reviews
-* To make a user a admin:<br>1. open the terminal or console<br>2. type *rails c* to open rails console<br>3. type *User.first.update(admin:true)*<br>- Admins have access to all portions of the site.
-They can create and delete products and reviews

 ## Endpoints

  | Usage | Method | URL | Parameters |
  | :---:| :---: | :---: | :---: |
  | See all items | GET | `localhost:3000/animals` | |